WORLD PREMIERE (2019)

-Lead Funding for ELLEN WEST at Opera Saratoga has been generously provided by The Poetry Foundation and The Saratoga Foundation.
+Lead Funding for ELLEN WEST at Opera Saratoga has been generously provided by The Poetry Foundation The Saratoga Foundation and New Music USA.
 ELLEN WEST has been commissioned with generous leadership support from The Poetry Foundation, The Ted & Mary Jo Shen Charitable Gift Fund, David and Kiki Gindler, and The Francis Goelet Charitable Lead Trusts.
+The development of ELLEN WEST was made possible, in part, by an OPERA America Repertoire Development Grant, supported by the Opera Fund.
 Additional support for Community and Educational Programs has been provided by MVP Healthcare and The Dake Family Foundation/Stewart’s Shops.
 The world-premiere production of ELLEN WEST is a co-production of Opera Saratoga and Beth Morrison Projects.

 Sunday, June 30th, 2019 at 2:00pm

 Friday, July 12th, 2019 @ 7:30pm